helenyangpittsburghpa/Project3/README.md

 ## Summary
 For this Project, I used nav mesh agent on 2 different enemies(the drones and the ufos).The enemies will follow the player.
-I used many different assests from the asset store, such as the player from ToonyTinyPeople(and ThirdPersonController from the standard asset store), the buildings,road, streets are from sample city plain, the drone is from Sci_fi_Drones, the cheese is from Free Food Pack, and etc. There are two rectangles UI, one(the red one) measure the strength of the player's throw, the other showed the max strength a player can throw.
+I used many different assests from the asset store, such as the player from ToonyTinyPeople(and ThirdPersonController from the standard asset store), the buildings,road, streets are from sample city plain, the drone is from Sci_fi_Drones, the cheese is from Free Food Pack, and etc.

+For the graphical UI: There are two rectangles UI, one(the red one) measure the strength of the player's throw, the other showed the max strength a player can throw.
 If the player holds the J key long enough and went over the max strength, the strength will loop back.

+I got this idea(where these extraterrestrial are afriad of cheese) from asdfmovie4: https://www.youtube.com/watch?v=tjK9oWAAs50
 The goal of this game is to collect 20 or more points from defeating enemies(drones and/or ufos) and/or collecting coins, and after earning enough points, go into a white door that is connected to a blueish-greenish building (on top of the building is the word EXIT).